-Here are some notices about the most recent book, What There Was Not to Tell:
+Here are notices about the most recent book, What There Was Not to Tell:

 “In What There Was Not to Tell, Edie Clark sets out to fill in the details of the gaping hole that was created in her family’s life by the death of a man she never met.
 What she discovered is a riveting story that is tragic yet triumphant, uniquely personal yet universal.
 This is a surprising and thoroughly compelling tale of how a single casualty of war can set off chain reactions of heartbreaking loss, undying love, and unshakable loyalty across multiple generations.
 At the same time, it is an incredible piece of family detective work that keeps taking unexpected twists and turns.” – Dayton Duncan, author of The Dust Bowl and The National Parks: America's Best Idea